-"And if your brother sins, go and reprove in private; if he listens to you, you have won your brother.
+"If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 But if he does not listen to you, take one or two more with you, so that by the mouth of two or three witnesses every fact may be confirmed and if he refuses to listen to them, tell it to the church..."
 Matthew 18:15-17